princek0/News-sentiment-analyzer/README.md

 # News-sentiment-analyzer

-This project will scrape yahoo finance articles on a particular stock of your choosing and perform sentiment analysis on the headlines.
+This project will scrape yahoo finance articles on a particular stock of your choosing and perform sentiment analysis using NLP on the headlines.
 It will show you a graph of the sentiment compound score over time.

 - A compound score = 0 indicates the news headline being neutral.
 - A compound score  > 0 indicates a positive headline.